IgorDrgonec/VectorBT-Flask/docs/docs/documentation/portfolio/index.md

 2. Index of the current bar

 !!! note
-    When writing a field of a record, first select the field, and then the index.
+    When writing to an element of a record field, first select the field, and then the index.

 At the next bar, we'll reverse the position and fill the second record: